lechaps/cluboeno/README.md

 ## Thanks

-Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
-And also thanks to [goransv](https://github.com/appernetic) for creating this nice theme.
+- [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
+- [goransv](https://github.com/appernetic) for creating this nice theme.
+- [Joshua Paul Barnard](https://github.com/JoshuaPaulBarnard/) for creating the backbone of the interactive wine aroma wheel

 ## Sponsors